-Top Advantages of Digital Heat FX T-Shirt Transfer Printing, Compared to Other Printing Methods
+Advantages of T-Shirt Transfer Printing, Compared to Other Printing Methods – Sublimation, DTG, Etc.

-With its exclusive Laser EZ Peel papers and the new OKI Pro8432WT we take a look at how the Digital Heat FX™ system compares to sublimation, DTG, Heat Transfer Vinyl, Embroidery, Bling and even Screen Printing.
+With its exclusive Laser EZ Peel papers and the new OKI 9541wt white ink printer we take a look at how the Digital Heat FX™ system compares to sublimation, DTG, Heat Transfer Vinyl, Embroidery, Bling and even Screen Printing.

 So, here’s the lowdown on how this amazing t-shirt transfer printing system is taking the market by storm and the unique advantages it enjoys over other methods.